Samuel29590/MolAnts/README.md

 Futhermore, the simulation manager contains the main loop of the system.
 This loop send the *simulationStepSend* event message to each entity at each turn.

-The simulation manager also implement methods to manage ants and insects (create, update and remove).
+The simulation manager also implements methods to manage ants and insects (create, update and remove).

 Finally this implementation provides *start / pause / play / stop* methods on the class side.
 Also on the side class the simulation manager provides the simulation data as step duration, width and height of the ground, and ant hill position.